dan-stowell/trybook/README.md

-# trybook
+# repobook
-notebooks for entire repos
+notebooks tracking changes, builds, and tests for entire repos